JunzeTan/Mictjz859/README.md

 - 👋 Hi, I’m @Mictjz859
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning Math & CS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 No wasy to reach me

 <!---
 Mictjz859/Mictjz859 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.